©

 |

-the behest of the CBS Radio Network, Doolittle moved WDRC
+of the CBS Radio Network, Doolittle moved WDRC to Hartford

-to Hartford in November 1930.
-Since there were no commuter buses,
+in November 1930.
+Since there were no commuter buses, Peggy drove

-Peggy drove from New Haven each day - in an era long before there
+from New Haven each day - in an era long before there were superhighways.

-was never an announcer in the way we think of air personalities
+an announcer in the way we think of air personalities today, though

-today, though she did appear on the air from time to time reading
+she did appear on the air from time to time reading commercials

-Cupid's arrow targeted Peggy and Walter.
-They were married in 1938
+arrow targeted Peggy and Walter.
+They were married in 1938 and moved

 |